orivaldosantana/jogo_da_memoria_didatico/README.md

 # Vídeos
 * Desenvolvendo a parte inicial do jogo, aula sobre como construir o menu do Jogo, https://youtu.be/opXjoeeKhOM
+* Utilizando a função "mouseClicked" para implementar um botão do menu do jogo, https://youtu.be/krkETtSMnco

 ## Referências